Margaret Kuo's Kitchen

 Chinese Cooking in the Philadelphia Suburbs: Where Media Fits

 Delaware County's dining scene has spent the better part of two decades quietly diversifying.
-Media borough itself — walkable, independent-leaning, with a State Street corridor that draws comparison to more self-consciously food-focused towns — now sits alongside a ring of strip-mall anchors on the larger arterials that feed into it.
+Media borough itself, walkable, independent-leaning, with a State Street corridor that draws comparison to more self-consciously food-focused towns, now sits alongside a ring of strip-mall anchors on the larger arterials that feed into it.
 West Baltimore Pike belongs to that outer ring, and Granite Run Promenade is its most established commercial node.
-It is not, on first impression, a place that suggests serious cooking.
+It is a place that rewards a second look.
 That tension between setting and substance is exactly what makes Margaret Kuo's Kitchen worth understanding in context.

 The sourcing argument for Chinese cooking in the Philadelphia suburbs is less obvious than it would be for, say, a farm-to-table American kitchen in Chester County's horse country.
 But it is not absent.
 The mid-Atlantic region supports a supply chain for Chinese cooking that runs from the Philadelphia produce markets through a network of Asian grocery distributors serving restaurants well beyond the city limits.
 Delaware County sits close enough to that supply chain to receive fresh product on reasonable timelines, which matters for a cuisine where the gap between fresh and not-fresh is audible in a dish.